 There’s nothing more magical than recognizing a movie set when wandering around a city for the first time.
 Almost every time I head to a new destination, I look online to see if there are any good movies or documentaries set in the city.

-Since I’m addicted to movies, I’ve created a complete list of my favorite films set in London.
+Since I’m addicted to movies, I’ve created a top 5 list of my favorite films set in London.
 Whether or not you’ve already been to this fantastic city, follow my lead and pick one or two of these movies to watch before booking your London hotel.
 Take a look at my choice of best movies set in London, watch the trailers, and read more about the filming locations for each one to decide which is right for you!

 Stanley Kubrick, 1971

 In a future world set during an unspecified time, Alex is the leader of a band of droogs.
-Running rampant through the streets of London, he engages in his two greatest passions, ultra-violence and Beethoven’s iconic music.
+Running rampant through the streets of London, he engages in his two greatest passions, ultra-violence, and Beethoven’s iconic music.

-This movie was filmed around London, mainly due to the director’s fear of travel.
+This movie was filmed in London, mainly due to the director’s fear of travel.
 Some of the most recognizable locations include the campus of Brunel University in Uxbridge, a store on Kings Road, and Albert Bridge in Chelsea Embankment.

 Mike Nichols, 2004